Scalextric: Products

 At the beginning of the 21st century, Scalextric track underwent a major redesign to make it easier to assemble.
 The new design is known as Scalextric Sport and can be connected to the original track using special adaptor pieces.
 The new track was designed to be compatible with all earlier 1:32 cars.

-Many other manufacturers, including the likes of Fly, Slot.it, SCX, Airfix/MRRC, Carrera and Ninco, produce cars that can run on Scalextric track with minor or no modification.

 In 2004 "Scalextric Sport Digital" (SSD) was introduced, which allows up to four digital cars to be raced in a single slot.
 The cars can change from one slot to another using special slot-lane change tracks, the lane change or otherwise being controlled by a button on the throttle.
 Sport Digital cars will run on analogue layouts without modification, but analogue cars require a digital decoder to be installed before they can run on a digital layout.

-Many of the original Scalextric cars can be fitted with a digital decoder, depending on available space within the body shell.
-Performance of converted cars on a digital system can vary, but enthusiasts have been able to successfully convert a wide range of cars, both from Scalextric and other brands.

-As use of Scalextric Digital has increased, a community has established itself where users have developed enhanced powerbase functionality, fuel management and timing systems for increased realism.

-To convert Scalextric Sport into Scalextric Digital requires a digital power base, power supply (transformer), lane changing track (to utilise the full benefits), and digital controllers.

 In late 2010, Scalextric released a revised six-car digital powerbase, C7042.
 This powerbase includes a separate screen which aids set-up and also displays race information such as lap times.
 The company worked closely with customers when developing the new system.
 The result includes features such as yellow flag options for dealing with crashed cars, ghost cars to race against which can run and change lanes automatically, and the ability to race in analogue mode for older models that have not been converted to digital.